diegodlh/zotero-cita/README.md

 Development of this plugin is supported by a [grant](https://meta.wikimedia.org/wiki/Wikicite/grant/WikiCite_addon_for_Zotero_with_citation_graph_support) from the Wikimedia Foundation.

-**WARNING: THIS PLUGIN IS IN AN EARLY DEVELOPMENT PHASE AND MAY BREAK YOUR LIBRARY!**
+**WARNING: THIS PLUGIN HAS NOT BEEN TESTED THOROUGHLY AND MAY BREAK YOUR LIBRARY!**
 This plugin is under development and there is still much work to do and bugs to fix.
 Feel free to try it, but please use a [separate Zotero profile](https://www.zotero.org/support/kb/multiple_profiles) or [back up your database](https://www.zotero.org/support/zotero_data#backing_up_your_zotero_data) before proceeding.